Bayesian Inverse Reinforcement Learning for Collective Animal Movement: IRL Methodology

 where the expectation is with respect to the controlled transitions \eqref{eq:controlprob}.
 The value of $T$ determines whether the problem has finite- or infinite-horizon (e.g., $T < \infty$ or $T = \infty$).
 A finite-horizon LMDP can be modeled as an infinite-horizon LMDP by assuming the agent remains in the final observed state and incurs no future costs \citep{todorov2007linearly}.
 Costs-to-go can also be interpreted as relative time to goal completion where a smaller cost-to-go indicates that the agent can reach a desirable state more quickly by transitioning to that state than transitioning to a state with a higher cost-to-go.
 Based on the definition, there is a recursive relationship between the cost-to-go functions such that \citep{sutton1998introduction,todorov2009efficient}:

-The forward problem of the LMDP is an optimization problem for the set of controls that minimize the cost-to-go and can be expressed by the Bellman optimality equation \citep[e.g.,][]{bellman1957dynamic} for the state costs-to-go, $v_i$, for $i = 1,...,J$:
+The forward problem of the LMDP solves for the optimal set of controls that minimize the cost-to-go and can be expressed by the Bellman optimality equation \citep[e.g.,][]{bellman1957dynamic} for the state costs-to-go, $v_i$, for $i = 1,...,J$:

-where the summation is over the reachable states $j \in S$ as determined by the policy $p_{ij}(u_{ij})$ for all $j \in S$ (i.e., the expectation in \eqref{eq:CTG} is now expressed as the sum over the discrete distribution defined by \eqref{eq:controlprob}).
+where the summation is over the reachable states $j \in S$ as determined by the policy $p_{ij}(\bu)$ for all $j \in S$ (i.e., the expectation in \eqref{eq:CTG} is now expressed as the sum over the discrete distribution defined by \eqref{eq:controlprob}).
 The computational advantage of the LMDP for RL is the Bellman optimality can be solved analytically using the method of Lagrange multipliers for the optimal transition probabilities \citep{todorov2009efficient}:

 By substituting equation \eqref{eq:pstar} into the Bellman optimality \eqref{eq:lmdpbell} and exponentiating, the optimal costs-to-go are a solution to an eigenvector problem that is obtained using a power iteration method \citep{todorov2009efficient}, which we demonstrate in Section \ref{CH_04:vicsek}.